What you're seeing

 Traditional cellular automata run on a rigid 2D grid where every cell has exactly 8 neighbors.
 Here, we've mapped these simple rules (like Conway's Game of LifeA node is born if exactly 3 neighbors are alive, survives if 2 or 3 are alive, and dies otherwise.) onto complex network topologies.

 By using Fractional Rules (e.g., a node comes to life if 25%–40% of its neighbors are alive), we reveal something profound about structures: on scale-free networks, massive hubs frequently die of "overpopulation" because they have too many alive neighbors, while peripheral chains die of "underpopulation".
-Life struggles to sustain itself on irregular graphs unless the structure inherently protects cooperative clusters.

 These agents don't update beliefs — they choose strategiesA complete plan of action: Cooperate (always help), Defect (always exploit), Tit-for-Tat (copy your opponent's last move), or Pavlov (win-stay, lose-switch).
 Strategies compete for survival..
 Each round, every agent plays a game with each neighbor.
 After all games are played, agents imitate the most successful neighbor's strategy — a process of evolutionary selectionStrategies that earn higher payoffs spread through the population, while unsuccessful strategies die out.
 This mirrors natural selection but for behavioral rules rather than genes..